Achieve Transparent Supply Chains For Your Small Food Business in 5 Steps

 - Specific countries with high risk of forced labor

 - A set of suppliers that haven’t disclosed all their information

 Once you’ve completed steps 1 – 4, you need to decide how you will collect this information.
 Here you have two options.

-5.1.
-Do it yourself: collect the information, keep it up to date, and visit your suppliers’ facilities all over the world
+Collect the information, keep it up to date, and visit your suppliers’ facilities all over the world.

 5.2.
 Hire a third-party provider that specializes in supply chain mapping and risk management, and a certification body to audit and visit all your suppliers’ sites.

 Hiring a third-party company specialized in supply chain transparency will allow you to focus on your core business: selling, marketing, and business development.
 It will also facilitate your supplier relationships and data management.